Former Cambodian premier Prince Norodom Ranariddh dies at 77 | Politics

 Former Cambodian premier Prince Norodom Ranariddh dies at 77

-Cambodian former prime minister Prince Norodom Ranariddh, the current king's half-brother who spent his later years in the political shadow of his one-time rival Prime Minister Hun Sen, has died in France.
+The prince, whose royalist political party won elections in 1993, was ousted in a 1997 coup by coalition partner Hun Sen, who remains Cambodia's authoritarian leader.
+Hun Sen said in a statement on Sunday that he and his wife were "heartbroken" at the news, calling Ranariddh "a dignitary, (a) member of the royal family who was patriotic to the nation, religion, the king".

-Cambodian former prime minister Prince Norodom Ranariddh, the current king's half-brother who spent his later years in the political shadow of his one-time rival Prime Minister Hun Sen, has died in France.
+Cambodian former prime minister Prince Norodom Ranariddh, the current king's half-brother, who spent his later years in the political shadow of his one-time rival Prime Minister Hun Sen, has died in France.
 He was 77.
-The prince, whose royalist political party won elections in 1993, was ousted in a 1997 coup by coalition partner Hun Sen, who remains Cambodia's authoritarian leader today.
+The prince, whose royalist political party won elections in 1993, was ousted in a 1997 coup by coalition partner Hun Sen, who remains Cambodia's authoritarian leader.

-Information Minister Khieu Kanharith told Reuters he had received information from the royal palace that Ranariddh had died in Paris.
-Ranariddh was the most political member of Cambodia's royal family in recent decades, continuing to lead the Funcinpec party to contest elections for years after he was ousted.
+Hun Sen said in a statement on Sunday that he and his wife were "heartbroken" at the news, calling Ranariddh "a dignitary, (a) member of the royal family who was patriotic to the nation, religion, the king".
+Ranariddh was the most political member of Cambodia's royal family in recent decades, leading his Funcinpec party in elections for years after he was ousted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)